Kashish-Tiwari/pdf-gen-pro/README.md

 # PDF-Gen-Pro

-PDF-Gen-Pro is a simple and efficient Node.js application for converting HTML templates into PDF files.
+PDF-Gen-Pro is a efficient and simple Node.js Node.js backend application designed for generating PDF files from HTML templates in real time.
+Whether you need to create invoices, reports, or any other dynamically generated documents, this tool offers a seamless solution for backend integration and PDF generation.
-This project is ideal for generating invoices, statements, or any other documents that require a professional layout.

 # Table of Contents-
 * Features